TheParthShah/MoneyManager/READ_ME.txt

 THE MONEY MANAGER

--This application is to used to manage daily expense of a user and presenting it graph Vise and GridVise.
+-This application is to be used for the purpose of maintaining daily expenditure and income.
--This Application is created using ASP.NET using C# in Visual Studio 2017.
+-This application is created using ASP.NET using C# in Visual Studio 2017.
--For Database I have used SQL in MS-MSQL SERVER 2017
+-For database I have used SQL in MS-MSQL SERVER 2017

 GETTING STARTED